influxdata/docs-v2/content/telegraf/v1/install.md

 {{% tab-content %}}
 Debian and Ubuntu users can install the latest stable version of Telegraf using the `apt-get` package manager.

-Install Telegraf from the InfluxData repository with the following commands:
+Run the following commands to install Telegraf from the InfluxData repository:

 {{< code-tabs-wrapper >}}
 {{% code-tabs %}}